 No matter what course of treatment is advised, almost all patients need to wear graded compression hose.
 This helps to immediately decrease the swelling and ease your pain and discomfort.

 If you notice any of the warning signs of DVT, it is important to seek care right away.
-Thankfully, you can count on Inovia vein specialists to help promptly assess your symptoms and provide much-needed support.
+Thankfully, you can count on Inovia Vein specialists to help promptly assess your symptoms and provide much-needed support.
 Call any of our clinics in Northwest Portland , Tigard, Happy Valley or Bend, Oregon, or fill out our Online Appointment Request Form to schedule an appointment.